-Located about an hour from Kasane airport and discreetly camouflaged under a canopy of Mopane trees, not only is this 5 star lodge private and exclusive but you can watch game from the pool.
+Located about an hour from Kasane airport and discreetly camouflaged under a canopy of Mopane trees, not only is this 5-star lodge private and exclusive but you can watch games from the pool.
 Kuzuma means ‘hunter’ in Setswana, but thankfully the only shooting in the area these days is with a camera.

 The camp has a strong co-operation with Elephants without Borders to ensure their survival and offers an idyllic spot at the water hole, to which they are drawn to drink and whether you are having an outdoor shower, sitting on the deck with a sundowner or being pampered with a back massage in the open tented spa – they are never more than a short distance away.

 With only five luxury tented suites in the private concession and traversing rights to over 20 000 hectares, the lodge offers an intimate African safari experience.
-Each luxury tented suite has a sundeck, with super king size beds and overhead fans.
-A nostalgic ambience prevails with safari memorabilia and furnishings reminiscent of the days of legendary explorer David Livingstone, as well as en suite canvas bathrooms with high-back Victorian baths, double basins, double internal showers as well as cool, refreshing outdoor showers.
+Each luxury tented suite has a sundeck, with super king-size beds and overhead fans.
+A nostalgic ambience prevails with safari memorabilia and furnishings reminiscent of the days of legendary explorer David Livingstone and en suite canvas bathrooms with high-back Victorian baths, double basins, double internal showers as well as cool, refreshing outdoor showers.

-Night drives offer the chance to encounter nocturnal animals such as lion, leopard and hyena – we were lucky enough to see scrub hair and jackal on the prowl.
+Night drives offer the chance to encounter nocturnal animals such as lions, leopards and hyenas – we were lucky enough to see scrub hair and jackal on the prowl.
 On request, guided walks with an armed ranger will give you an even close look at nature.
 Bird watching is excellent here, with 380 different species recorded in the region.

 What I loved is the time Gary took to point out all the little details, teaching more about the various trees and the qualities they hold, the beetles and spiders, the birds and their calls and the time we were allowed at the sightings of the game we came across.
 The pace was fitting to the setting, slow and respectful and at times it felt like we were alone in the world